About Real Men Wear Pink

 What Does It Take to Be a Real Man?

-The Real Men Wear Pink movement looks to community leaders to raise awareness and money to fight breast cancer.
+Real Men Wear Pink participants raise awareness and money to fight breast cancer.
 Of course, the top fundraiser receives an exclusive prize - and bragging rights as the #1 Real Man.